Halstonberg

 This individualized allocation is also exactly what distinguishes a mass tort from a class action, where payouts tend to be uniform.
 In a mass tort, the grid preserves the individuality of the injuries even within a collective settlement.

-Step four: what comes out before you get paid
+What comes out of your settlement before you get paid?

 Now the part that shrinks the number further, and the one people are least prepared for.
 Your grid allocation is not what hits your bank account.
 Several things come out first.